ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 52068 CONTAMINANT HYDROLOGY AND HYDROGEOLOGY 3 Credit Hours

-(Slashed with ESCI 42068) An introduction to the basic principles of chemical and physical behavior of contaminants introduced by humans into the environment.
+(Slashed with ESCI 42068 and ESCI 72068) An introduction to the basic principles of chemical and physical behavior of contaminants introduced by humans into the environment.
 Students are expected to understand concepts and work practical quantitative problems.

 Prerequisite: Graduate standing.